Sapphire Color Guide

 Green and teal sapphire

-Green and teal sapphires appeal to buyers who want something less traditional.
+Green and teal sapphires appeal to people who want something less traditional.
 Teal sapphire can show blue-green personality that shifts under different lighting.
-These stones often reward buyers who care about individuality more than standard labels.
+These stones often reward people who care about individuality more than standard labels.

 Purple sapphire